Creating a Minifacing

 After stitching, the basting is removed.

-Posted on Dec 5th, 2011 in online extras, garment construction, how-to, tips & tricks
+Posted on in online extras, garment construction, All How-To, tips & tricks